ahmadtauqeer672/delta-demo/README.md

 # delta-demo
-this is a demo of class web development
+this is a demo of class web development.